badair/C-Compiler-for-TINY-Architecture/README.md

 What's NOT supported:

-floating point numbers, structs, unions, pointer variables
+floating point numbers, structs, unions, indirection

 operators other than those listed ( including % )